Franz1234567/MLCS_final/README.md

 ```

 ## Tuning the parameters
-In `\tune_parameters` choose the right file and uncomment the model you want to tune
+In `\tune_parameters`, choose the right file and uncomment the model you want to tune

 ## Image results
 In `\Images`, you can find: